Golgrax/environment/docs/guides/process-controller.md

 ## Best Practices

-* Always handle process I/O streams — unhandled streams can cause memory leaks.
+* Always handle process I/O streams, unhandled streams can cause memory leaks.
 * Use this class in CLI tools, environment managers, or background task schedulers.
 * Prefer spawning **detached** processes only when your parent script should exit while leaving the child alive.
 * For long-running daemons or services, integrate with your system’s supervisor (e.g., systemd, PM2) instead.